Maikel Garcia Player Props: Royals vs. Tigers

-After batting .316 with a double, a triple, two walks and an RBI in his past 10 games, Maikel Garcia and the Kansas City Royals take on the Detroit Tigers (who will hand the ball to Reese Olson) at 6:40 PM ET on Monday.
+The Kansas City Royals, including Maikel Garcia and his .462 slugging percentage in past 10 games, including three extra-base hits but no homers), battle starting pitcher Michael Lorenzen and the Detroit Tigers at Comerica Park, Tuesday at 6:40 PM ET.

-In his last appearance, he had three hits (going 3-for-4 with a double) against the Angels.
+In his last game, he hit a home run while going 1-for-4 against the Tigers.

 Maikel Garcia Game Info & Props vs. the Tigers